Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 Data in transit is not encrypted but it is private.
 For a IPsec-encrypted private connection use Direct Connect with VPN A Virtual Private Gateway (VPGW) is requerired in the VPC High resiliency fir critical workloads
+You can use Site-to-site VPN Connection to be a backup connection in case direct connect (primary connection) fails

 - Increase the bandwidth throughput- working with large datasets
 - Consistent network experience